Your guide to starting solid foods—ready for cereal

 - Breastfeed or offer him formula first so he won’t be fussy or too hungry.

 - Use the appropriate spoon.
 Be sure to only use a small baby-sized spoon that’s been coated to protect your baby’s tender gums.

 - Sit him in an upright infant seat or high chair, making sure his head is in an upright position and not tilted back.

 - Let him explore.
 Place a dab of cereal on his high chair tray so he can "finger paint" with it and become familiar with its texture.
 Let him explore the feel and smell of the cereal.
 This is both fun and messy!

 - For the first bite, try putting a dab of cereal on his lip.
 If he's agreeable to that first taste, put the next bite into his mouth when he opens it.
 Sit facing your baby and hold a half-spoonful of cereal about 12 inches from his face.
 Get his attention and put the spoon up to his mouth.
 Feed your baby as slowly or as rapidly as she wants and always look for his fullness cues.
 It’s all about the experience!

 - Try, try again.
 Don’t be surprised if your baby’s first taste pops right back out.
 It’s a natural reflex.
 If your baby seems unhappy about this experience, give it up for now and try again later.

 Good to know

 Breastmilk or formula will still be your baby’s main source of nutrition.
 Starting solids is a time of introducing new flavors and textures to your baby, a time of exploration.

-- Start with infant rice or oatmeal cereal.
+- Start with infant oatmeal or rice cereal.
 Wait several days after introducing one, and if there are no reactions, try a different infant cereal.
 Offering only single-grain cereals at first lets you pinpoint any possible food sensitivities or reactions—such as a rash, diarrhea or vomiting—that your baby may have to a new food.

 - Prepared cereal should never be fed from a bottle—only from a spoon—unless directed by your pediatrician.